Anti-LGBTQ rhetoric

 Anti-LGBTQ rhetoric comprises themes, catchphrases, and slogans that have been used in order to demean lesbian, gay, bisexual, transgender, and queer (LGBTQ) people.
-Anti-LGBTQ rhetoric is widely considered a form of hate speech, which is illegal in countries such as the Netherlands, Norway, and Sweden.
+Anti-LGBTQ rhetoric is widely considered a form of hate speech, which is illegal in countries such as the Netherlands, Canada, Norway, and Sweden.

 Anti-LGBTQ rhetoric often consists of moral panic and conspiracy theories.
 LGBTQ movements and individuals are often portrayed as subversive and foreign, similar to earlier conspiracy theories targeting Jews and communists.

-As a foreign conspiracy
+As a foreign import or conspiracy

+Europe

 In 1969, the Greek junta exited the Council of Europe after being found in violation of the European Convention on Human Rights, judging that the European Commission of Human Rights was "a conspiracy of homosexuals and communists against Hellenic values".

 This discourse, promoted by the governments of Hungary and Poland, alleges that LGBTQ rights movements are controlled by foreign forces (such as the European Union) and are a threat to national independence and Western civilization.
 Anti-government protests in Russia and the Euromaidan have also been portrayed by the Russian government as the work of an LGBTQ conspiracy.
 Furthermore, although Russia considers itself to be a European country, its government also considers its values as entirely different from those of the European Union.
 More specifically, Russia has distanced itself from the values of the EU by propagating its own anti-LGBTQ values.